 - a.
 During the term of this collective agreement, a Working Group will be formed to progress the work programme outlined below. - b.
 The Working Group will comprise of representatives from Te Pūkenga and TIASA as agreed between the parties. - c.
-The Working Group will meet at least fortnightly or otherwise by agreement, and will make all reasonable efforts to complete the Work Programme prior to the expiry of this Collective Agreement. - d.
-Once completed, the output of the Work Programme will form part of the terms of settlement for a new collective agreement.
+The Working Group will meet regularly, and will make all reasonable efforts to complete the Work Programme prior to the disestablishment of Te Pūkenga. - d.
+Once completed, the output of the Work Programme will be put forward for approval and ratification to vary this collective agreement as set out in Part A, clause 1.4.